any-tdf/stdf/doc/components/actionSheet/guide_en.md

 ## Actions

 The actions property of ActionSheet is an array, and each item in the array is an object.
-The properties of the object refer to Actions Props.
+The properties of the object refer to Action Props.

 ## ActionSheet, Picker, Radio